 2 Timothy 2:15New King James Version (NKJV) 15 Be diligent to present yourself approved to God, a worker who does not need to be ashamed, rightly dividing the word of truth.

 I think that’s one of the biggest differences between my life as a Catholic and my new life.
 I believe the Bible now.
-I believe it to be the Word of God and infallible.
+I believe it to be the Word of God and inerrant.
 I believe everything in it was God breathed.

 2 Timothy 3:16New King James Version (NKJV) 16 All Scripture is given by inspiration of God, and is profitable for doctrine, for reproof, for correction, for [a]instruction in righteousness,

 I pray the Lord will give you wisdom and knowledge of His truth.
 Catholics, Protestants, anyone reading this…Buddhists, Hindus, Muslims, New Agers, everyone.
 This can only come from a personal relationship with Jesus Christ.
 Not a “do this, don’t do that” kind of relationship but a true friendship.
-The only way to have a relationship with Jesus Christ is to spend quality time with Him.
+The only way to have a relationship with Jesus Christ is to spend quality time with Him reading and studying His word.
 Relationships don’t happen once a week sitting in a church (no matter what church or how wonderful the service is).
 Relationships take time and effort.
 Cultivating a relationship with Jesus only happens as you dig in to His word and learn about His character.
-He is the Vine, we are the branches and His Father is the Vinedresser…pruning as we grow.
+He is the Vine, we are the branches and His Father is the Vinedresser…pruning us as we grow.
 (Now that’s a good word!)
 You can’t learn about truth and the secret things unless you spend some quality time with the Author of Truth itself; Himself, that is…Christ.

 John 14:6New King James Version (NKJV) 6 Jesus said to him, “I am the way, the truth, and the life.
 No one comes to the Father except through Me.